 First of all, it’s important to acknowledge all the good work that has been done to help improve the lives of aging adults in our communities.
 With that said, the only way to continue that good work in today’s world and beyond is to keep up with the times.
-This means learning about common challenges that seniors currently face and helping them to address those challenges.
+Learning about common challenges seniors currently face and helping them address challenges.

 With all this in mind, Durham Cool presents the following resources to serve as a good starting point for determining how you can get involved in the senior caregiving community.